A discrete approach to Rough Parabolic Equations: Introduction

 \

-For sake of clarity, we shall only consider Equation (\ref{eq-intro}) on the generic interval $[0,1]$.
-It is however easy to realize that the whole reasoning remains valid on any (fixed) finite interval $[0,T]$.
+For the sake of clarity, we shall only consider Equation (\ref{eq-intro}) on the generic interval $[0,1]$.
+It is however easy to realize that the whole reasoning remains valid on any (fixed) finite interval $[0,T]$ at the price of very minor modifications.